Niall Horan: Artistry

+Horan's music style has been categorised as soft rock, pop, and pop rock, while also having elements of country and folk.
+His tenor voice has been described as "sweet, high, [and] slightly grainy."
+Horan grew up listening to rock bands like the Eagles and Fleetwood Mac, and crooners including Rat Pack members Dean Martin and Frank Sinatra.
+He is also inspired by singer-songwriters such as Damien Rice, Taylor Swift and Bruce Springsteen.

 Personal life

+Horan dated American actress/singer Hailee Steinfeld from late 2017 to 2018.
+Horan began dating account manager Amelia Woolley in 2020.
+He splits his time between Los Angeles and South London.
+Horan is Catholic and is the godfather of his nephew.
+He supports English association football team Derby County.

 Horan enjoyed playing a number of sports while growing up, including golf, football, and Gaelic football.
 In the summer of 2010, while playing football with friends, he injured his knee and was diagnosed with a floating kneecap.
 The problem recurred several times over the next couple of years, including a 2013 incident where he dislocated his knee onstage during a concert in Antwerp, Belgium.
 Horan went to the United States for major reconstructive surgery in January 2014, after the tour ended.
 After the surgery, he was invited to do physical therapy with Chelsea by their manager, José Mourinho.
 Horan went through more than seven weeks of physical therapy with the members of the team and their physical therapist at their training ground in Surrey.

-In April 2018, Horan opened up on his diagnosis of mild OCD and his anxiety.
-Horan started dating American actress/singer Hailee Steinfeld in December 2017.
-The two broke up in December 2018.
-Horan began dating account manager Amelia Woolley in 2020.
-He splits his time between Los Angeles and South London.

-Horan is Catholic and is the godfather of his nephew.
+In April 2018, Horan said he had mild OCD and anxiety.
+He is colourblind and has difficulty differentiating between orange and red, green and yellow, and shades of blue and purple.